 3. Actiniae – Sea Anemones

 A colourful vintage illustration of sea anemones in their marine environment.
-Sea anemones are actually named after the anemone flower because of their lovely colours and the way they look.
+Sea anemones are named after the anemone flower because of their lovely colours and appearance.

-Sea anemones are similar to jellyfish and coral in that most sea anemones capture their prey with stings and toxins.
-Some of them are even highly toxic to humans and these toxins in some cases can be lethal.
+Sea anemones are similar to jellyfish and coral because most sea anemones capture their prey with stings and toxins.
+Some of them are even highly toxic to humans, and these toxins in some cases, can be lethal.

 4. Ascidiea – Sea Squirts

 These beautiful colourful illustrations of Ernst Haeckel are sea squirts.
-Depending on the species and habitat, sea squirts come in a variety of colours such as green, yellow, red, orange, pink, blue, brown or white.
+Depending on the species and habitat, sea squirts come in various colours, such as green, yellow, red, orange, pink, blue, brown or white.

 They get their name as when touched the sea squirt ejects water from the siphon.